Seagate/cortx/doc/ova/2.0.0/PI-5/CORTX_on_Open_Virtual_Appliance_PI-5.rst

 Tested by:

+- Jan 24, 2022: Amnuay Boottrakoat (amnuay.boottrakoat@seagate.com) on a Windows with VMWare Workstation 16 Player.
-- Jan 03, 2021: Mukul Malhotra (mukul.malhotra@seagate.com) on a Windows laptop with VMWare Workstation 16 Pro.
+- Jan 03, 2022: Mukul Malhotra (mukul.malhotra@seagate.com) on a Windows laptop with VMWare Workstation 16 Pro.